rifatarefin/treevada/README.md

 docker pull marefin/treevada:v2
 docker run --rm -it marefin/treevada:v2
 ```
-`/treevada-artifact/Readme.md` contains detailed overview of the directory structure and how to run the scripts to reproduce the results.
+`/treevada-artifact/Readme.md` contains a detailed overview of the directory structure and how to run the scripts to reproduce the results.

 ## Building